bignimbus/extended-javascript-console/README.md

 console.expect([0, 1, 2]).not.toEqual({"0": 0, "1": 1, "2": 2});
 ```
 ![array-object](https://lh5.googleusercontent.com/-grkZ2V1mync/VG65GXkZWXI/AAAAAAAAKwI/MFy2JxbDvrw/w378-h36-no/Screen%2BShot%2B2014-11-20%2Bat%2B10.01.11%2BPM.png "array-object")

-<em>Note: JavaScript would interpret these two blobs as identical because they are both considered object, have identical keys and identical values.
-Since they are two data types with different prototypes, however, they will not be interpreted by xcon as equal.</em>
+<em>Note: JavaScript would interpret these two blobs as identical because they are both objects, have identical keys and values.
+For the purposes of testing, it is anticipated that developers would not want an array and object to be considered stricty equal for the purpose of testing code.
+Furthermore, arrays and objects have different prototypes.
+For these reasons, arrays and objects with identical keys and values will not be interpreted by xcon as equal.</em>

 <hr>
 ###Namespace###